 I am interested in programming language theory and applications, new programming techniques and language approaches for aiding reproducibility and sustainability of scientific software, and the use of verification techniques for sustainability.

 Programming languages are central to progress in computing, helping to manage complexity in hardware and software by providing ways to hide unnecessary details (the principle of abstraction).
 Programming aids creativity, problem solving and the communication of ideas.
 Thus, programming languages are now a core research tool in both the sciences and humanities.
 My work lies at the intersection between the theory and application of programming languages.

-On the theoretical side, I study fundamental structures of computation that are widely used in programming, mainly focusing on concurrency and resource usage.
+On the theoretical side, I study fundamental structures and patterns of computation that are widely used in programming.
 This study of underlying computational structures is exploited in my work on languages and tools to aid the understanding, expression, verification, and efficient execution of code.